sagemath/sage/src/doc/en/installation/index.rst

       distribution, consider upgrading your distribution.
       In particular, do not install a version of Sage older than 9.2.

-    - **No root access, or on an older distribution** Install SageMath from the `conda-forge <https://conda-forge.org/>`_ project, as described in section :ref:`sec-installation-conda`.
+    - **No root access, or on an older distribution:** Install SageMath from the `conda-forge <https://conda-forge.org/>`_ project, as described in section :ref:`sec-installation-conda`.